smart-data-models/dataModel.Energy/InverterDevice/doc/spec_DE.md

         type: Property
         units: Volt
     operatingAirHumidity:
       description: 'Ambient operating Air Humidity range.
 The format is structured by a sub-property of 2 items.
 The unit code (text) is given using the [UN/CEFACT Common Codes](http://wiki.goodrelations-vocabulary.org/Documentation/UN/CEFACT_Common_Codes).
-For instance, **P1** represents Percent.'
+For instance, **P1** represents Percent'
       properties:
         max:
           maximum: 1